 Thus, to make your child improve their writing speed, let them warm up their hand, finger muscles & shoulder muscles to avoid fatigue.
 Warm-up sessions before handwriting help your child avoid tiring, accuracy and speed issues.

 Ask them to stretch rubber bands with their fingers before practicing handwriting.
 Stretching and making different shapes are some of the best warm-ups for your child’s fingers and hands.
 And remember to keep them in a comfortable manner & body position to reduce fatigue.
 The more words they write the more tired they are likely to get.

 Make Perfect Environment

 Most children write unreadable copies to cover their mistakes.
 Low self-confidence can push a child to do such activities.
 In such a scenario, without forcing them to improve their writing pattern or skill, try to identify their underlying problems.
-Once you put your finger on them, find a solution before encouraging them to write again.
-If you’re not sure what aspect of handwriting your child is having difficulty with, you can book an assessment with an Occupational Therapist to find out.
+Once you put your finger on the problem, find a solution before encouraging them to write again.

 Also, remember that every child is different.
 Hence, some children might take a little longer to finish their writing tasks than others.
 Being their parents, deal with this issue with patience.
 Children often get distracted when they fail to get something right.
 As the handwriting-honing process requires patience, find some alternative way to keep your child interested.